NVM2209/IMDB-Capstone-Project/README.md

 # IMDB-Capstone-Project
 DataTrained Capstone Project
-Capstone Project IBDM Dataset This capstone is divided into a 4-phase duration.
+Capstone Project IMDB Dataset This capstone is divided into a 4-phase duration.
 In this document, the entire details of the 4-phase(weekly) duration are given.

 # Phase 1